Ad group WPP says still working to resolve Petya attack

-LONDON WPP, the world's biggest advertising agency, said it was still working with its IT partners to restore services hit by the Petya ransomware attack that went around the world on Tuesday.
+LONDON (Reuters) - WPP, the world's biggest advertising agency, said it was still working with its IT partners to restore services hit by the Petya ransomware attack that went around the world on Tuesday.

 WPP had joined other companies such as shipping giant A.P.
 Moller-Maersk in reporting disruption to its operations due to a cyber attack.